excid3/rails/guides/source/getting_started.md

 `t.string :name` tells Rails to create a column in the products table called `name` and set the type as `string`.

-`t.timestamps` is a shortcut for defining two columns your models: `created_at:datetime` and `updated_at:datetime`.
+`t.timestamps` is a shortcut for defining two columns on your models: `created_at:datetime` and `updated_at:datetime`.
 You'll see these columns on most Active Record models in Rails and they are automatically set by Active Record when creating or updating records.

 ### Running Migrations